Blackletter: Cursiva

-In the 18th century, the pointed quill was adopted for blackletter handwriting.
+In the 18th century, the pointed quill (in contrast to the quill with a wide flat tip) was adopted for blackletter handwriting.
 In the early 20th century, the Sütterlin script was introduced in the schools.

 Italy

 Rotunda

 Italian blackletter also is known as rotunda, as it was less angular than those produced by northern printing centers.
 The most common form of Italian rotunda was littera bononiensis, used at the University of Bologna in the 13th century.
 Biting is a common feature in rotunda, but breaking is not.

 Italian Rotunda also is characterized by unique abbreviations, such as q with a line beneath the bow signifying qui, and unusual spellings, such as x for s (milex rather than miles).

 Cursiva

 Italian cursive developed in the 13th century from scripts used by notaries.
 The more calligraphic form is known as minuscola cancelleresca italiana (or simply cancelleresca, chancery hand), which developed into a book hand, a script used for writing books rather than charters, in the 14th century.
 Cancelleresca influenced the development of bastarda in France and secretary hand in England.